CoreumFoundation/coreum/x/dex/spec/README.md

 - containing sell orders ("sell side") - this table is sorted by price in ascending order
 - containing buy orders ("buy side") - this table is sorted by price in descending order

+If any two orders in the same table have the same price, they are sorted in ascending order by the time of creation.

 This is how the two sorted sides of the order book, presented in the example above, look like:

 Sell side: